NREL/fastsim/docs/content/user-guide/vehicle-models/vehicle.md

 ---

-*Mass can be set for the entire vehicle at the outermost level of the hierarchy (`mass_kilograms`), or on each component and calculated automatically during initialization.*
+*\*Mass can be set for the entire vehicle at the outermost level of the hierarchy (`mass_kilograms`), or on each component and calculated automatically during initialization.*

+For guidance on creation of custom vehicle models, see [](modeling-vehicles.ipynb).